desertplant/moon-phase-background/README.md

  - bash
  - curl
  - ImageMagick
- - Linux Mint Cinnamon (although you can have it run on most other distros and DEs by editing only 1 line.
+ - Linux Mint Cinnamon (**although** you can have it run on most other distros and DEs by editing only 1 line.
 See below under configuration.
+I plan on making this work for all Desktops automatically soon.
  - year 2021 (the code only works until the end of 2021, then it needs to be updated)